zarzandmkh/userCMS_bitcjde_edition/README.md

 # userCMS_bitcode_edition
-new version of userCMS cms with some new modules and settings all changes are described in readme file in the core folder
+New version of userCMS cms with some new modules and settings.
+All changes are described in readme file in the core folder.